jcoreio/redux-plugins-immutable/README.md

 # redux-plugins-immutable

-Asynchronously load Redux reducers and middleware, React Components, etc. in app plugins.
+A feature-oriented programming framework for [Redux](redux.js.org).
+Asynchronously load Redux reducers and middleware, React Components, [react-router](https://github.com/reactjs/react-router) routes, etc. in app plugins.

 ## Requirements

 * ES6 polyfills (corejs)
 * Your Redux state must be an Immutable.js keyed collection.
 If you want to use this library with POJOs, you'll have to port it to do so.

+## Ecosystem

+* [redux-plugins-immutable-react](http://github.com/jcoreio/redux-plugins-immutable-react]: React components to autoload plugins and display components from them
+* [redux-plugins-immutable-react-router](http://github.com/jcoreio/redux-plugins-immutable-react-router]: autoload [react-router](https://github.com/reactjs/react-router) route configuration from plugins
+* [redux-plugins-immutable-hot-loader](http://github.com/jcoreio/redux-plugins-immutable-hot-loader]: Webpack hot reloader for plugins

 ## Usage Example